Skip to main content

 Ignatian Fellowship Placements

-Ignatian Fellowship placements for 2025 focus on literacy, food insecurity and legal support.
-Fellows will work with Grail Family Services Yes We Can Read (YWCR+), Catholic Charities Emergency Food Distribution and SCU's Katherine and George Alexander Community Law Center (GKACLC).
+Ignatian Fellowship placements for 2026 focus on youth literacy and mentoring, food insecurity, and legal support.
+Placement organizations for the Ignatian Fellowship may include: Grail Family Services (YWCR+), Friends for Youth (FFY), Catholic Charities Emergency Food Distribution, and SCU’s Katharine and George Alexander Community Law Center (GKACLC).
 There may be limited opportunities for Fellows to work with other organizations with whom they have an existing relationship.

 Grail Family Services YMCR+